I certainly share the hon. Lady’s pleasure at the award to the Clerk of the House.

 On the subject of the Sewel convention, I say to all SNP Members that we have followed the spirit and letter of the devolution settlement at every stage of the process.
 The devolution settlement itself envisaged situations in which the UK Parliament might be required to legislate without the consent of a devolved Administration.
 On this issue for the UK, we have sought to work closely with—[Interruption.]

 Order.
 This is rather unseemly.
 To be fair, the hon.
 Member for Perth and North Perthshire (Pete Wishart) asked a question and the Leader of the House is in the process of answering it, so he should not be conducting a side discussion with some Government Back Bencher.
 [Interruption.]
 Somebody says it is “uncouth”.
 I am always rather gentle and understated, so I would not say that.
 [Interruption.]
+Order.
 The hon.
 Member for Perth and North Perthshire is still doing it; it is a rather obsessive characteristic of his.
 Let us hear the reply of the Leader of the House.

 The hon.
 Gentleman did tweet at 10.37 am to ask all his followers to watch the business question, so he obviously had something in store for us.

 I would like to finish the point.
 The Government have tried very hard to reach agreement with all the devolved Administrations.
 Since the Scottish Government walked away from an agreement, they have offered no new proposals to try to bridge the gap.
-Their demand for a veto on how the UK internal market operates is just not acceptable, and that is never how devolution was intended to work.
+Their demand for a veto on how the UK internal market operates is just not acceptable, and that was never how devolution was intended to work.

 May I associate myself with the remarks about Sir David?
 It is a welcome recognition of his distinguished service to the House.
 May I also say what a privilege it was to stand here and mark the deep sorrow we all feel about Grenfell?
 It sends a wider message to the wider world.